-To prevent anybody from possible errors let us discuss the formula (\ref{6.3a}) giving decomposition for a wave going to de Sitter horizon at far distant domain and consider possible discrepancies arising from the use of incorrect approximate expressions for wave functions.
-Indeed, instead of correct decomposition (\ref{6.3a}) let us write its (by hand) modification through introducing at $J_{p}(\epsilon R)$ and $J_{-p}(\epsilon R)$ some coefficients $(1+\Delta_{p})$ and $(1+\Delta_{-p})$ (to correct formula there correspond $\Delta_{p}=0$ and $\Delta_{-p}=0$):
+To prevent anyone from possible errors let us discuss the formula (\ref{6.3a}) giving decomposition for a wave passing to de Sitter horizon at far distance domain and consider possible discrepancies arising from the use of incorrect approximate expressions for wave functions.
+Indeed, instead of correct decom\-position (\ref{6.3a}) let us write its (by hand) modification through introducing at $J_{p}(\epsilon R)$ and $J_{-p}(\epsilon R)$ some coefficients $(1+\Delta_{p})$ and $(1+\Delta_{-p})$ (here, the correct formula corresponds to $\Delta_{p}=0$ and $\Delta_{-p}=0$):

 Correspondingly, instead of $A$ and $B$ according to (\ref{6.5b}) we have